Judging Criteria and Prizes

 The Indigenous Governance Awards are divided into three award categories:

 Outstanding examples of governance in Indigenous-led non-incorporated initiatives or projects

 Outstanding examples of governance in Indigenous-led small to medium incorporated organisations (under $1 million annual revenue)

 - Category 3

 Outstanding examples of governance in Indigenous-led large incorporated organisations ($1 million and over annual revenue)

-In each category, we are looking for governance that demonstrates:
+In each category, the independent panel of judges is looking for governance that demonstrates: